Last updated: April 14, 2026

 - The 3 Defenders: Usually a “back three” spread wide to cover the channels and track long balls into the corners.

 - The Single or Double Pivot: While Rodri + 1 (the 3-2) provides maximum security, City now frequently utilizes a 3-1 structure.
 This leaves Rodri as the lone sentry, allowing a fifth or even sixth attacker to crash the “Cutback Zone.”
+(Editor’s note: Rodri missed a significant portion of the 2025/26 season through injury, with Matheus Nunes and Bernardo Silva deputising in this role.
+He has since returned to the starting XI, restoring City’s structural security in this position.)

 - The Trap: This structure doesn’t just prevent counter-attacks; it encourages them.
 By leaving a seemingly “open” passing lane, City baits the opponent into a clearance that a waiting Rodri or Rico Lewis can intercept instantly.